My Story

 Then, over Christmas, I became deathly ill and was laid up for a couple of weeks.
 I saw a medical doctor and was placed on some heavy antibiotics.
 After a couple of weeks, I was still sick so I saw another medical doctor and was placed on more antibiotics.
 Apparently, they couldn’t find out what was wrong, shocker.

 As winter came to a close and my grandparents were doing well, I decided it was time to relocate.
-I packed up my suitcase and moved from the futon in my grandparent’s basement to the pull-out couch of my friend and business partner.
+I packed up my suitcase and moved from the futon in my grandparent’s basement to the futon of my friend and business partner.
 He had ideas and I had ideas, we put them together and my 20 pies became even more.
 However, I had some help.
 Together we were doing so many things and getting nowhere fast.
 On top of that, I was still sick.

 I powered through.
 Together we were building websites with the intention of getting affiliate referrals and commissions.
 We were also going to perform this service for other people.
 In addition, I owned over 60 domain names that I purchased with the intent of selling.
 Then I took those and set up sites on them in an effort to capitalize on the traffic and link juice.